mothaibatacungmua/vn-stanford-postagger/README.md

 This is a part-of-speech tagging tool for vietnamese text.
 The development of this tool depends on  the open source implementation of [Stanford Log-linear Part-Of-Speech Tagger](http://nlp.stanford.edu/software/tagger.shtml).

-We use [JVnTextPro](http://jvntextpro.sourceforge.net/) for text preprocessing task including sentence segmentation, sentence tokenization and word segmentation.
+We use [JVnTextPro](http://jvntextpro.sourceforge.net/) for text preprocessing tasks including sentence and word segmentation.

 #### Experiments<br/>
 The models are trained and tested on the part-of-speech tagged section of the Vietnamese treebank (~27000 sentences).
 The treebank's sentences are manually segmented and tagged.<br/>